cksteven/starter-hugo-academic/content/en/authors/admin/_index.md

 email: "kesong.cao@wisc.edu"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

 Kesong Cao is a first-year Psychology graduate student at UW-Madison.
-His research interests include human cognition and behavior such as language and decision-making, and machine learning fields such as natural language processing and reinforcement learning.
+His research interests include human cognition and behavior such as language, categorization, learning, and machine learning fields such as natural language processing and reinforcement learning.
 He is a member of [Austerweil Lab](https://alab.psych.wisc.edu/), advised by Prof. Joseph Austerweil.
 He enjoys coding and problem-solving.

-__Kesong is seeking a Summer 2022 internship position as a researcher, machine learning engineer, or software development engineer.__

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Kesong Cao - resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

+In my spare time, I [translate xkcd comics into Chinese](https://xkcd.in/).
+I also engage in activities with [TAA](https://taa-madison.org/) as a grad student, with Departmental Psych Colloquium Committee as a Psych grad student and a web/graphic designer, and with [Chinese Psychelogos](https://mp.weixin.qq.com/s/tDRr-7AKNKL_DQHjM3jpfA) as a Chinese Psych grad student.